-As an Art History student in Canberra, Mary soon realized textiles were her first love, so after graduating, she moved to the UK where she studied at the Textile Conservation Centre, then housed at the Hampton Court Palace.
+As an Art History student in Canberra, Mary soon realised textiles were her first love, so after graduating, she moved to the UK where she studied at the Textile Conservation Centre, then housed at the Hampton Court Palace.
 She spent several years at the Textile Conservation Studio where she also worked on the Hampton Court Tapestries.
 After returning to Adelaide she joined ArtLab Australia, working on conservation projects for different Australian and international museums and galleries.
-For the past five years Mary has been an independent conservation consultant with clients across the globe.
-(The conservation of the banners in the St Peter’s cathedral is one of her ongoing projects.)
+For the past five years, Mary has been an independent conservation consultant with clients across the globe.
+(The conservation of the banners in the St Peter’s Cathedral is one of her ongoing projects.)

 It was a textile tour to China in 1990 that sparked Mary’s interest in ethnic embroideries and textiles, and paved the way for her business venture as a textile trader.
 She travels regularly to India and other Asian countries where she meets the artisans.
 Mary is a strong believer in ethical trading and she buys all her textiles from the original artists in their traditional environment, thereby ensuring authenticity and quality.
 By following Fair Trade principals she also ensures that her business supports community development, self-sufficiency and sustainability.